ecrc/bemfmm/README.md

 make all
 ```

 `make` should generate an executable binary file called: **bemfmm_test_mpi**.
 You can run it directly with `mpirun` executable command.
 Please provide your command-line arguments.
-To learn about all of the available command-line arguments supplemented in our solver code, use `--help`, which lists all of the available command-line arguments.
+To learn about all of the available command-line arguments supplemented in our solver code, use `-h`, which lists all of the available command-line arguments.

 ### Running Test Cases ###